-I know everyone says this, but the screen time on my phone has become absolutely baffling; honestly, it makes me sick to my stomach.
-Almost every time I go on Instagram, it ends up leaving me in a worse headspace than I initially had before logging on— and yet, the detrimental cycle inevitably continues.
+I know everyone says this, but the screen time on my phone has become absolutely baffling Almost every time I go on Instagram, it ends up leaving me in a worse headspace than I initially had before logging on—and yet, the cycle inevitably continues.

-Whether it be about comparing my productivity, preparations for college applications, bodies and selfies, nutrition accounts, superficial levels of intelligence put up as a facade, overwhelming news, and petty arguments between people; all these things and more made me absolutely nauseated afterwards.
+Whether it be about comparing my productivity, preparations for college applications, selfies, nutrition accounts, superficial levels of intelligence put up as a facade, overwhelming news, and petty arguments between people; all these things and more made me bad.

 However, I continued to hang on.
 I have this fear of missing out, of being left out or behind, because I am not constantly active in group chats or replying to stories.
-But I must remember— this type of interaction, though reinforcing relationships, is hardly their defining characteristics.
+But I must remember that this type of interaction, though it reinforces relationships, is hardly their defining characteristics.

 At first, this challenge was quite difficult.
-I kept having the urge to pick up my phone and scroll, or catch up with my friends.
+I kept having the urge to pick up my phone and scroll or catch up with my friends.
 However, it quickly became my new norm.
-It was such a relief to not have headaches after the constant bombardment of news or posts, and my head was much clearer and better able to focus on the present moment.
-This new age of technology and instant gratification makes for very short spans of attention, and a drive to continually look towards the future.
-Having a break from Instagram’s reinforcement of this was wonderful, allowing me to be more present.
+It was a relief to not have headaches after a constant bombardment of posts, and my head was much clearer and better able to focus on the present moment.
+This new age of technology and instant gratification makes for very short spans of attention and a drive to continually look towards the future.
+Having a break from Instagram’s reinforcement of this was wonderful.

 Therefore, what I have taken from this is to: